 The Rust mic not working issue may indicate your audio driver is faulty or outdated.
 To make your headset microphone run in tip-top condition, you should keep the audio driver up-to-date at all times.

 You can search for the most recent audio driver from the website of your device manufacturers.
 But if you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.
-Driver Easy will automatically recognize your system and find the correct driver for your headset and your Windows version, and it will download and install them correctly:
+Driver Easy will automatically recognize your system and find the correct driver for your sound card and your Windows version, and it will download and install them correctly:

 1) Download and install Driver Easy.